Aparnashailendra/python-finacial/README.md

 # python-finacial
-Here codes are available for financial data with machine learnung
+Here codes are available for financial data with machine learning